The Wagner Projections (Part 3): Umbeziffern – The Wagner Transformation Method

 - The amount of areal inflation at φ1: S1

-- The aspect of the axes: p
+- The axial ratio: p

 And now, you’re surely beginning to guess what Messrs.
 Canters and Böhm did to build their Wagner variants: Correct,

 they started to twiddle with exactly these five parameters.
-I’m going to review their result in the pending fourth part
+I’m going to review their result in the

 of the article series.